 The Fourth Industrial Revolution Is Here — Are You Ready?

-If the term Fourth Industrial Revolution doesn’t resonate with you — you’re already behind.
+If the term Fourth Industrial Revolution doesn’t resonate with you — then you might already be behind.
 Industry 4.0 has been in motion, slowly building on the revolution that came before it.
 Where the Third Industrial Revolution sparked the digital revolution, utilizing digital technologies to advance automation, the Fourth Industrial Revolution is fusing new technologies that will impact society and disrupt various industries across the globe.

 The question is: Are you and your business bracing for this change, looking ahead to how you can harness the full potential of Industry 4.0?